faraaz-bot/memory-testing/rocfftmp/README.md

-# rocFFT-mp
+# rocFFTmp

-rocFFT-mp is a prototype implementation to compute 3-D FFTs using either [rocFFT] or [FFTW3] as backends and advanced MPI for tensor transposition.
+rocFFTmp is a prototype implementation to compute 3-D FFTs using either [rocFFT] or [FFTW3] as backends and advanced MPI for tensor transposition.

 [rocFFT]: https://github.com/ROCmSoftwarePlatform/rocFFT